flaviotti/Bitwig-2.0-API-v.2-ROLI-Seaboard-49/README.md

 set Input and Output to the ROLI Seaboard device.
 The picth bend range should be already appearing at 48.

 Open the ROLI Dashboard.
-set the midi CC Mapping for slide 1, 2 and 3 with CC20 (should be already set), CC21 and CC22 respectively. set the midi CC Mapping for X and Y of the pad to CC23 and CC24.
+chose the default CC settings for the Rise controllers (107, 109, 111 for the sliders and 113, 114 for the XY pad)